-Supporting customer safety initiatives and boosting productivity
+Supporting warehouse safety initiatives and boosting productivity

 Technology is revolutionizing supply chains.
 And while labor challenges, performance targets and other forces are responsible for driving adoption, advanced technologies all have a potential effect on forklift safety.
 Success requires a partner with expertise in the latest advanced materials handling solutions and a proven commitment to safety.